uccser/cs-field-guide/csfieldguide/chapters/content/en/human-computer-interaction/sections/interface-usability.md

 An experienced HCI evaluator would do this on their own, imagining what a user would do at each step, but it may be easier for you to do this with someone else using the interface, because that lets you see the interface through someone else's eyes.
 So we recommend asking a friend to go through a task for you.

-The task only needs to have about 3 or 4 steps (e.g. button presses), as you'll be asking three questions at each step and taking notes on their responses, so it could take a while.
+The task only needs to have about 3 or 4 steps (e.g. button presses); you'll be asking three questions at each step and taking notes on their responses so it could take a while.
 You should know how to do the task yourself as we'll be focussing on the few steps needed to accomplish the task; if the user goes off track, you can put them back on task rather than observe them trying to recover from an HCI problem that shouldn't have been there in the first place.
 The task might be something like recording a 10-second video on a mobile phone, deleting a text message, or setting a microwave oven to reheat food for 45 seconds.